alabou/NMOS-MatroxOnly/NMOS With AES3.md

 ### RTP transport

-Connection Management using IS-05 proceeds in exactly the same manner as for any other stream format carried within RTP.
+Connection Management using IS-05 proceeds in exactly the same manner as for any other Stream format carried within RTP.

 If IS-04 Sender `manifest_href` is not `null`, the SDP transport file at the **/transportfile** endpoint on an IS-05 Sender MUST comply with the same requirements described for the SDP transport file at the IS-04 Sender `manifest_href`.

 A `PATCH` request on the **/staged** endpoint of an IS-05 Receiver can contain an SDP transport file in the `transport_file` attribute.
 The SDP transport file for a AM824 Stream is expected to comply with ST 2110-31.
 It need not comply with the additional requirements specified for SDP transport files at Senders.

-If the Receiver is not capable of consuming the stream described by a `PATCH` on the **/staged** endpoint, it SHOULD reject the request.
-If it is unable to assess the stream compatibility because some parameters are not included `PATCH` request, it MAY accept the request and postpone stream compatibility assessment.
+If the Receiver is not capable of consuming the Stream described by a `PATCH` on the **/staged** endpoint, it SHOULD reject the request.
+If it is unable to assess the Stream compatibility because some parameters are not included in the `PATCH` request, it MAY accept the request and postpone Stream compatibility assessment.

 ### Other transports

-Connection Management using IS-05 proceeds in exactly the same manner as for any other stream format carried within other transports.
+Connection Management using IS-05 proceeds in exactly the same manner as for any other Stream format carried within other transports.

 If IS-04 Sender `manifest_href` is not `null`, the SDP transport file at the **/transportfile** endpoint on an IS-05 Sender MUST comply with the same requirements described for the SDP transport file at the IS-04 Sender `manifest_href`.

-If the Receiver is not capable of consuming the stream described by a `PATCH` on the **/staged** endpoint, it SHOULD reject the request.
-If it is unable to assess the stream compatibility because some parameters are not included `PATCH` request, it MAY accept the request and postpone stream compatibility assessment.
+If the Receiver is not capable of consuming the Stream described by a `PATCH` on the **/staged** endpoint, it SHOULD reject the request.
+If it is unable to assess the Stream compatibility because some parameters are not included in the `PATCH` request, it MAY accept the request and postpone Stream compatibility assessment.

 ### Receivers